Aetopia/ZetaConfig/README.md

 2. Overrides a program's borderless windowed mode implementation with a statically sized borderless window.
 3. Automatically minimize a borderless window when its not the foreground window for better multitasking.

-# Does ZetaMod alter any Halo Infinite settings?
+# Does ZetaPatcher alter any Halo Infinite settings?

-ZetaMod alters a few ingame options:
+ZetaPatcher alters a few ingame options:

 1. Minimum Framerate & Maximum Framerate are set to `960`.
     Aggressive Dynamic Resolution Scaling is beneficial for improving performance.